 11. Cancún, Mexico

-Cancún is a hotbed of sun and glamor almost year round.
-September offers a rare window where crowds die down and prices plummet.
+While Mexico City tops KAYAK’s data-backed September destinations, Cancún is my pick.
+A hotbed of sun and glamor almost year round, the starts of fall offers a rare window where crowds die down and prices plummet.
 Savvy visitors can find deals on everything from flights to hotels to cover charges.

 The weather is undoubtedly more temperamental.
 While average temperatures are still hot at around 84°F, rain and tropical storms something to factor in with an average seven inches of the wet stuff falling in September.
 These tend to be short and sharp showers rather than sustained rain, so are easy to avoid.
 And there are still enough visitors to keep the restaurants, bars and clubs of downtown Cancún and the Zona Hotelera open.